 “For me, it’s about being innovative in the classroom, whatever that looks like,” says Dr. Anderson-Carpenter.
-“I know that students are going to use technology in the classroom, whether it’s Facebooking [or] online shopping while the instructor is giving the lecture, it happens.
+“I know that students are going to use technology in the classroom.
+Whether it’s Facebooking [or] online shopping while the instructor is giving the lecture, it happens.
 So, I asked myself, ‘What can I do to get them using technology in a more engaging way so that I could minimize them getting off track?'”

-Dr. Anderson-Carpenter is not the only professor using technology to increase engagement.
+Dr. Anderson-Carpenter is not the only instructor using technology to increase engagement.
 Many universities have adopted technology such as learning management systems, online discussion boards and interactive student-response systems (commonly called “clickers”).
 According to the scholarly article “Using Technology to Enhance Students’ Engagement in a Large Classroom”, EdTech not only leads to higher levels of engagement, but it also pushes students from being passive listeners to active thinkers.
 Practicing active thinking helps students reach higher levels of Bloom’s Taxonomy such as application and evaluation.

 Promoting Critical Thinking with Packback

 Increased engagement in the classroom was not the only benefit Dr. Anderson-Carpenter found in utilizing technology.
 “The primary outcome across any class I teach, whether it’s at the undergraduate or graduate level, is to promote critical thinking,” says Dr. Anderson-Carpenter.
-“It’s not just about regurgitating information.
-It’s not just about rote memorization.
+“It’s not just about regurgitating information, it’s not just about rote memorization.
 It’s really important to understand the merits of the information we’re receiving because we’re receiving so much these days.
 I feel that using a platform like Packback [is] a way to help keep them engaged in the material.”

 Some of Dr. Anderson-Carpenter’s favorite questions from Packback included “How do we promote cardiovascular disease prevention in a culture where it’s not talked about and what are the implications for doing so?”
 This question sparked curiosity in other students who then began to further explore the subject with questions such as, “What things might have to change at the policy level?” and “What programs and practices might have to be implemented not just among the healthcare system, but also across other sectors of the community?”

-“[Prior to using Packback, I] put on some Oscar-worthy performances.
+[Prior to using Packback, I] put on some Oscar-worthy performances.
 It was a lot more probing and prompting on my end, but with Packback, I feel the prompts are already there,” says Dr. Anderson-Carpenter.
 “And, it’s not me asking the questions.
 They’re asking the questions and I think that also makes a difference because it’s not coming from someone who has a Ph.D., who is standing in front of a class lecturing.
 These are their thoughts, the questions that they have.
-So in my opinion, it helps to facilitate the peer-to-peer learning.”
+So in my opinion, it helps to facilitate the peer-to-peer learning.

 Improving Grades on Student Exams

 “To put it this way, in the classes that I taught last academic year, the class average between those two classes compared to the previous time I taught these classes, was a full letter grade increase on average,” explains Dr. Anderson-Carpenter.
 “I rewrote maybe ten questions on each [test] and it was just integrating the Packback questions into the new version, but the structure [and] the content was the same.
 I chose questions that related to the content of previous exam questions that I replaced, and overall they did a full letter grade better than in previous semesters.
 It was to the point that I thought, ‘Am I making this class to easy?’
 But then, after going back through the Packback questions I realized, no, the rigor is the same, it’s just that having this additional tool to promote student engagement and for them to see how all these pieces come together, they’re really learning this stuff.”